 In configuration mode, the CLI can be used to disable Telnet or SSH service on the switch.
-Doing so will terminate existing inbound Telnet or SSH connections and block any new inbound Telnet or SSH connections to the switch.
+Doing so will terminate existing inbound Telnet or SSH connections to the switch.
 Additional inbound Telnet or SSH connections will not be allowed until the Telnet server or SSH server is re-enabled.
 If you have admin privileges, you can re-enable inbound Telnet or SSH connections from configuration mode.